ResponsiblyUnranked/PythonSoftwareDesign/src/design_patterns/specification/README.md

 Okay, so you're probably thinking that I've just moved that original function to be a method on the `MatchesHiringCriteria()` class right?
 Well, I have, but you can already see how this has cleaned up our code a lot now.
-This also separates "validating" a potential candidate, from actually hiring them.
+This also separates 'validating' a potential candidate, from actually hiring them.

 But if we want to adjust these criteria, we still have to change this entire method